davideareias1/email-assistant/extension/README.md

 # Gmail AI Response Generator

 A Chrome extension that helps you generate smart email responses using AI.
-The extension integrates with Gmail and uses OpenRouter's Gemini Pro model to generate contextually appropriate responses to your emails.
+The extension integrates with Gmail and uses a secure backend server to generate contextually appropriate responses to your emails.

 ## Features